FAIMS/burial-mounds-web/README.md

 The `div` have three attributes, namely, `record-title`, `record-lat` and `record-lng`, these store the front matter variables _page.title_, _page.latitude_, _page.longitude_ which are the title, latitude and longitude for that Record.
 Each page front matter will have variables with that name but possibly different value.
 For example, the Mound with TRAP ID 1001 have a latitude of 42.627103 and 25.246605 while the Mound with id 1002 have latitude 42.626585 and longitude 25.250297.
 So the _latitude_ value will be 42.627103 on the page for Mound with id 1001 and the _latitude_ value will be 42.626585 for the Mound with id 1002.

 ## Search functionality
-The current search function allows the user to search Records by `title` and `uuid` variables.
+The current search function allows the user to search Records by `title` and `record_id` variables.
 If users wish to customize their search, please read https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/ which is used as a template for our project.

 To explicitly exclude a page from search result.
 Please add `exclude_from_lunr` variable to the page YAML front matter and set that to `true` with no surrounding quotes, that means, `"true"` or `'true'` is not correct.